Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant cohomology and the statement of the main theorem

-Here $\nabla$ is the Riemannian connection on $TM$ associated to a Riemannian metric $g$.
-Because $S^1$ is compact it is always possible, throgh an averaging procedure, to assume $g$ be $S^1$-invariant.
-With this assumption it is true that if $X$ or $Y$ belong to $T_xo$ then $H_f(X,Y)=0$.
-Therefore the Hessian defines a well defined symmetric bi-linear form on $N$.
+Because $\T$ is compact it is always possible, through an averaging procedure, to assume $g$ be $S^1$-invariant.
+With this assumption, if $X$ or $Y$ belong to $T_xo$ then $H_f(X,Y)=0$.
+Therefore the Hessian defines a well defined symmetric bi-linear form on $N_x$.
 Using the Riemannian metric, we can identify $N_x$ with the orthogonal compliment of $T_xo$.
+We denote the restriction of $H_f$ to $N_x\subset T_xM$ by $\bar H_f$.
+We say a critical orbit $o$ is transversally non-degenerate (or simply non-degenerate) if $\bar H_f$ is non-degenerate at $x$ , and therefore at any other point of $o$.
+Consequently, we may write an orthogonal direct sum $N_x=N_x^-\oplus N_x^+$ such that the Hessian is negative definite on $N_x^-$ and positive definite on $N_x^+$.
+It turnes out that these spaces can be chosen in a manner that form vector bundles $N$, $N^-$ and $N^+$ over $o$ such that

-We denote the restriction of $H$ to $N\subset TM$ by $\bar H_f$.
-We say a critical orbit $o$ be transversally non-degenerated (or simply non-degenerated) if $\bar H_f$ is non-degenerated at any points of $o$.
-The Morse index of such orbit is the dimension of the maximal subspace of $N_x$, on which the Hessian is negative-definite.
-In the sequel we reserve the notation $o$ for a non-trivial orbit and we denote a trivial orbit by its geometric image, that is a point $p$ in $M$.
-Let $c_k$ and $d_k$ denote respectively the number of critical points and orbits with Morse index $k$.
+The Morse index of such an orbit is the dimension of the maximal subspace of $N_x$ on which the Hessian is negative-definite, i.e. the dimension of $N_x^-$.
+In what follows, we reserve the notation $o$ for a non-trivial orbit and we denote a trivial orbit by its geometric image, that is a point $p$ in $M$.
+If all critical points and orbits of the smooth invariant function $f$ are transversally non-degenerate, then $f$ is called a Morse function.
+Let $c_k$ denote the number of critical points of the Morse function $f$ with Morse index $k$.
+Let also $d_k$ denote the number of those critical orbits $o$ with Morse index $k$ such that the bundle $N^-$ defined in\eqref{Asd} is trivial.
 Our aim is to provide an analytic proof for the following equivariant Morse inequalities via Witten deformation:

 \begin{thm} With $\tilde c_k:=d_k+c_k+c_{k-2}+c_{k-4}+...$ the following inequalities hold for $k=0,1,2,\dots$